Clogged Garbage Disposal

 When you throw pasta or noodles down the drain, they are just going to swell up and fill the entire disposal area.
 The same goes for rice –avoid throwing these down the drain.

-If you have a clogged garbage disposal drain, do not panic!
+If you have a clogged disposal drain, do not panic!
 Contact us at E.D.S Air Conditioning and Plumbing and we will send an emergency plumber to your home to assess and fix the problem.
 We will have your disposal working again in no time!